esridc/filterWidgetSandbox/Styling.md

 - Styling Logic -

 In every case, symbology type follows dataset geometry type.
-Default colors and sizes are set.
-Then, if a fieldName is passed to autoStyle(), the field is analyzed and categorized, and further styling choices are made depending on its category.
+Default colors and sizes are set, and used if none of the other conditions are met.

+If a fieldName is passed to autoStyle(), the field is analyzed and categorized, and further styling choices are made depending on whether it is determined to be categorical, pseudocategorical, or neither.

 In certain combinations of situations, fields are displayed using a categorical "unique-value" renderer, but in others, a color ramp is chosen for use in a sequential "simple" renderer.
 VisualVariables are used to produce color and size stops in each case.

-Labels are applied in a small set of circumstances by default, namely when polygon geometry is used to display a small number of attributes values.

 The general theory for styling is that where possible, a categorical renderer is used when the range of values of a field is either non-sequential or the number of possible values is low enough to give them each a different color.

+The definition of a "categorical" field is arbitrary, based in part on how many categories will fit comfortably in a legend.
+At the moment, if there are 7 or fewer unique values in a field, it is deemed categorical.
+In other cases, a small number of unique values account for an arbitrarily large percentage of a field's values – if 7 values or fewer account for 80% of the values, it is called "pseudo-categorical" and only those top values are assigned unique colors, the rest are lumped into another color and labeled "other".

+Labels are applied to polygons in a small set of circumstances by default, namely when each feature has a unique value of a given attribute .

+Features with "bad" or missing values are given a special symbol or color, and filtered features are turned gray.
+The legend currently includes the bad values, but not filtered values (though maybe it should).